Skip to content

 Azure

-Prowler for Azure supports the following authentication types.
-To use each one you need to pass the proper flag to the execution:
+Prowler for Azure supports multiple authentication types.
+To use a specific method, pass the appropriate flag during execution:

-For Prowler App only the Service Principal authentication method is supported.
+⚠️ Important: For Prowler App, only Service Principal authentication is supported.

 export AZURE_CLIENT_ID="XXXXXXXXX"